boguszpawlowski/ComposeCalendar/README.md

 # Compose Calendar

-Compose Calendar is a composable handling all complexity of rendering calendar and calendar selection.
+Compose Calendar is a composable handling all complexity of rendering calendar component and date selection.
-Due to Jetpack Compose declarative style, you can decide how the calendar will look like, the library will handle proper elements arrangement and persistence of the state.
+Due to flexibility provided by slot API's, you can decide how the calendar will look like, the library will handle proper calendar elements arrangement and persistence of the state.

 ## Basic Usage
-To show the basic version of the calendar, you can simply use the `Calendar` composable:
+To show the basic version of the calendar, you can simply use the `Calendar` composable without passing any parameters:
 ```kotlin

   @Composable